 During the warmer months, the well-prepared local paragliders will offer you an unforgettable trip through the skies over the Caucasus Mountain range.
 However, do keep in mind that you can paraglide any time of year at Gudauri, as long as the weather is suitable for it.
-In both summer and winter you can fly down from the highest point of the Kudebi ski lift.
+In both summer and winter, you can fly down from the highest point of the Kudebi ski lift.

-In the summer, there are well marked bike paths around Gudauri, which you can get to using the designated ski lifts.
+In the summer, there are well-marked bike paths around Gudauri, which you can get to using the designated ski lifts.

-It is also possible to take a cable car from Gudauri to the village of Kobi, from where you can reach Stepantsminda in just twenty kilometres.
+It is also possible to take a cable car from Gudauri to the village of Kobi, from where you can reach Stepantsminda in just twenty kilometers.
 The cable car connecting Gudauri and Kobi offers absolutely stunning views, so be sure to pack your camera!

 For more convenience, you can buy a Multicard for the mountain resorts and use it on the ski lifts of all four ski resorts in Georgia: Gudauri, Bakuriani Village, Goderdzi, and Svaneti (Hatsvali and Tetnuldi).